jack-san-145/demo/README.md

 ## Helper Layer

-The helper layer contains the orchestration logic.
+The helper layer contains the orchestration logic responsible for container lifecycle management.

 This layer handles: